ItsPepperpot/TSSM-Dolphin-Toolkit/README.md

 <th colspan="2">TEXT Variables</th>
 </tr>
 <tr>
 <td colspan="2">Strings that can be used in TEXT assets.
 Can be used with <code>{var:VariableName}</code>.
 Many are used by UI elements in-game.
 Note that, in memory, these strings are all empty by default and only update when queried.
-TODO: Add descriptions here</td>
+TODO: Add screenshots</td>
 </tr>
 <tr>
 <td>BadCard</td>
-<td></td>
+<td>Erroneous memory card, used for warning messages on game boot (e.g. if the memory card is corrupt, has no space remaining etc.)</td>
 </tr>
 <tr>
 <td>BadCardAvailable</td>